RICS Level 3 Home Survey

 Detailed report:

 The report outlines the condition of various building elements, identifies potential defects, and suggests repair options and the consequences of inaction.
+There are 25 - 30 elements that will be assessed and commented upon - the report is around 90 pages long for a typical 3 bedroom house).

 -